See, Learn, Assist: Safe and Self-Paced Robotic Rehabilitation via Video-Based Learning from Demonstration: CONCLUSIONS AND FUTURE WORK

 While this study demonstrates the technical feasibility and safety of the proposed framework in experiments with healthy participants, clinical trials involving patients with motor impairments are necessary to assess its therapeutic efficacy.
 Future work will therefore focus on conducting clinical user studies with both physiotherapists and patients.
-Additionally, we aim to eliminate the manual tuning required for the hybrid controller and effort-based dilation parameters.
-By integrating Vision-Language Models (VLMs), the system could interpret high-level therapist instructions to dynamically adjust these control parameters and motion objectives.
+Specifically, we aim to evaluate the physical impact of the system's transient reversal latency on patient comfort.
+Furthermore, we will explore adaptive noise rejection and intent recognition to better distinguish voluntary effort from pathological tremors.
+Additionally, we aim to eliminate the manual tuning required for the hybrid controller by integrating Vision-Language Models (VLMs) to interpret high-level therapist instructions.
 Furthermore, current rehabilitation robotic solutions ensure fixation of the patient’s body segments not involved in the motion, an assumption we also adopted in this study, but we plan to implement continuous real-time patient pose monitoring to adjust the exercise trajectories.
 Ultimately, we aim to leverage the learned trajectories and force-adaptive interaction data as training inputs for generative models that adapt dynamically to patient ability and recovery progress.